Optimal Bias-variance Tradeoff in Matrix and Tensor Estimation: Numerical experiments

 \section{Numerical experiments}

+We numerically demonstrate the bias-variance tradeoff developed in our theory.
+We begin by describing a practical approach of selecting the rank parameters used in both SVD and one-step HOSVD (\Cref{alg:approximate_low_rank_estimatiion}).

-In many applied settings, selecting the single \emph{best} rank $r$ is inherently difficult in finite samples with unknown latent structure.
-Our analysis instead provides guarantees for singular-value decompositions in both the matrix (SVD) and tensor (HOSVD) regimes across a broad range of $r$.
-Consequently, rather than hinging on a brittle rank-selection heuristic, we empirically demonstrate that both truncated SVD and one-step HOSVD (\Cref{alg:approximate_low_rank_estimatiion}) are robust whenever ranks are chosen neither too small (underfitting/bias) nor too large (overfitting/variance).
-This is consistent with the bias–variance tradeoff formalized in \Cref{thm:matrix,thm:main}.
-Moreover, in practice the choice of $r$, is frequently driven by diverse aims other than merely minimizing mean-squared error, including visualization, interpretability, or downstream decision tasks.
-This is reflected in widespread, long-standing use across biology/genomics \citep{price2006principal}, economics \citep{filmer2001estimating}, and computer vision \citep{turk1991eigenfaces}.
+\begin{remark}[Practical choice of target ranks] There are several well-known approaches for selecting the target Tucker ranks.
+To select the rank parameters in a data-driven manner, we recommend following the discussion in \cite{ozdemir2017multienergy} and adopting an adaptive thresholding scheme.
+More precisely, one selects \(r_k\) such that \(\sigma_{r_k}^2(\mathcal{M}_k(Y)) \ge \tau\), where \(\tau > 0\) is prescribed threshold.
+A simple and effective choice is \(\tau = \alpha \|Y\|_{\mathrm F}^2\) with \(\alpha = 0.01\).
+Under this rule, all singular values of \(\mathcal{M}_k(Y)\) up to the largest index \(j\) satisfying \(\sigma_j^2(\mathcal{M}_k(Y)) \ge \tau\) are retained, and the remainder are discarded. \end{remark} In many applied settings, however, selecting the single {best} rank $r$ is inherently difficult in finite samples, particularly with unknown latent structure.
+Our analysis instead provides guarantees for singular-value decompositions in both the matrix and tensor regimes across a broad range of $r$.
+Consequently, rather than relying on a specific rank-selection heuristic, we empirically demonstrate that both truncated SVD and one-step HOSVD are robust provided that the chosen ranks are neither too small (underfitting) nor too large (overfitting).
+This behavior is consistent with the bias–variance tradeoff formalized in \Cref{thm:matrix,thm:main}.
+Moreover, in practice the choice of $r$ is often guided by considerations beyond minimizing mean-squared error, such as visualization, interpretability, or performance on downstream tasks.
+This perspective aligns with the widespread and long standing use of low-rank methods across diverse application domains, biology and genomics \citep{price2006principal}, economics \citep{filmer2001estimating}, and computer vision \citep{turk1991eigenfaces}.

-We evaluate these predictions on (i) a real 3D brain-MRI dataset with controlled additive noise (IXI; T1-weighted volumes \citep{IXI}), and (ii) simulated data for both matrices and third–order tensors.
+We evaluate the bias-variance tradeoff on (i) a real 3D brain-MRI dataset with controlled additive noise \citep[T1-weighted volumes]{IXI}, and (ii) simulated data in both matrix and third–order tensor settings.